ucsb/campus-cloud-docs/docs/general/tagging.md

 ## Tagging & Labels

-Tags (called Labels in GCP) are key-value pairs you attach to cloud resources.
+Tags are key-value pairs you attach to cloud resources.
 The Campus Cloud uses them for billing attribution, compliance monitoring, and operational automation.